12 Sep Sod Webworms in Home Lawns

 Sod Webworm Prevention and Treatment

 In general, healthy turfgrass is less prone to pest pressure and will recover much faster from pest damage.
 Here are a few cultural practices that may help control sod webworms:

 - Mowing Height: Maintain a proper mowing height for the variety of turfgrass you have in your yard.
-St. Augustine lawns should be mowed at 2–4 inches while zoysia should be mowed at .5–2 inches.
+St. Augustine lawns should be mowed at two to four inches while zoysia should be mowed at .5–2 inches.
 Never cut more than 1/3 of the blade hight during one mowing.

 - Reduce Thatch: Mowing at the proper height and frequency will eliminate the chance of a thatch buildup.